+1 (506) 500-5957 sales@monovm.com Get US VPS for 50% OFF!

 Here you will get a detailed step-by-step guide that will help you to connect a remote desktop with a custom RDP port:

-Step 1: Open the run utility by pressing Windows + R keys, then type mstsc and press Enter button.
-Using Windows 10, you can also simply type RDP into the Windows search bar.
+Step 1: Open the run utility by pressing Windows + R (Explore Windows keyboard shortcuts.)keys, then type mstsc and press Enter button.
+Simply type "RDP" into the Windows search bar if you're using Windows 10.

 Step 2: Now provide a specific IP address of the remote server and a new port number in a "Remote Desktop Connection" window, then press Enter button to begin the connection.
 It should be written in the following format: serveripaddress:customport.
 For our example, we used port 2020.